ta1u18/ssa_patch_clamp_data_analysis/README.md

-# ssa_patch_clamp_data_analysis

-A repository to share the code used to analysis the patch clamp data in the paper -

-functions.py contains:
+# Patch Clamp Data Analysis

+This repository provides a set of tools implemented in Python for the analysis of patch clamp data, as described in the paper *[Insert Paper Title]*.
+The primary component is the `functions.py` module, which contains a `patchclampdata` class object designed to facilitate thresholding and plotting of patch clamp data from CSV files.
+While the current implementation is a first draft, it aims to serve as a foundational framework for researchers interested in conducting similar analyses.

+## Contents

-patchclampdata object - the aim of this object is to take a location of a CSV file contain patch clamp data and add functionallity for thresholding and plotting
+- **functions.py**: This module houses the `patchclampdata` object, designed to take a CSV file containing patch clamp data and provide functionality for thresholding and plotting.
+While currently optimized for fixed voltage positive current experiments, it can be adapted for broader use cases.
+Note that there is room for code cleaning and optimization.
-    this is very much a first run at somthing like this so there is lots of code cleaning and optimisation that can be made though we hope it can act as a starting point for people implimenting this kind of method of analysis to patch clampe data.

-The function was written to deal with fixed voltage postive current experiments though has been used to analyse all data in the paper using some work arounds

-demo.ipynb:

-a jupyter notebook used to show an example of the function is used and the figures for the paper were generated

-data.csv:
+- **demo.ipynb**: A Jupyter Notebook demonstrating the usage of the functions provided in `functions.py`.
+This notebook showcases how the functions were utilized to generate figures for the associated paper.

-contains an example of some patch clamp data to use in demo.ipynb
+- **data.csv**: An example CSV file containing patch clamp data.
+This dataset is for use in `demo.ipynb`.

-organise_patchclamp_files.ipynb:

-how the asc files were moved in to there own folder for each experiment_id (this is specific to this expeimental implimnetation though the method will be transferable)

-asc_to_csv_conversion.ipynb:

-how the asc file were converted to csv files
+- **organise_patchclamp_files.ipynb**: This notebook outlines the process of organizing .asc files into separate folders for each experiment ID.

+- **asc_to_csv_conversion.ipynb**: Details the conversion process from ASC files to CSV format.

+## Comments

 This is very much a proof of concept and though it can generate the figures there is room for improvment in code quality, commenting and implimnetation.

-We hope this will be useful as a start point for people interseted in analysising patch calmp data in python.
+We hope this will be useful as a start point for people interseted in analysising patch clamp data in python.